grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] I keep going back and forth on chapter numbers:
 	* On one hand, the book is very linear.
 Maybe numbers make sense for their subtle "pull" feeling?
 	* On the other hand, do they do anything if you have chapter headers? (which I AM convinced I should keep now)
-* [ ] need to add at least one more reference to "Handome Gregory" later in the book.
+* [X] need to add at least one more reference to "Handome Gregory" later in the book.
+	* Added it as the last thing Hemi says to Gregory
 * [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
 * [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
 * [ ] A scene where Hemi is reading The Recognitions (describe cover, not name title.)